Edale to Kirk Yetholm

 Emma here – Mark’s wife.
 What a difference a day makes!
 I stayed in Horton-in-Ribblesdale for the night, and climbed Pen-y-ghent with the two youngest children in the glorious morning sunshine before heading home.
 Here are a few pictures of what it can look like, in the right conditions…

-My daughter Zoe and I set off back on the Pennine Way.
-We were aiming for Dodd Fell Hill to camp.
+My daughter Zoe and I set off back on the Pennine Way and were aiming for Dodd Fell Hill to camp.
 The sun had finally come out after the deluge this morning, and the wind had dropped.
 This lead to a lovely afternoon’s walk through gorgeous scenery, past rivers and little valleys.

 When we reached Dodd Fell Hill, I found the best wild camp spot of the trip so far.
 We had stunning views from our tents and watched a beautiful sunset.
-I felt a bit sorry that my wife wasn’t there to see it with me, but she had stayed in the village to climb Pen-y-ghent with our youngest children in the morning.
+I felt a bit sorry that my wife wasn’t there to see it with me, but she’d had a good day climbing Pen-y-ghent with our youngest children in the morning.

 Day 6 of Pennine Way: Dodd Fell Hill to Kisdon